 Nook | Kobo | Kindle | trade paperback, Amazon |Audio book | trade paperback, Bookshop.org

 “With music you can tell the truth about human experience.”

-In this romantic fantasy set in the same world as Crown Duel, Flian is an ordinary princess who would rather be left with her music, but gets abducted not once, not twice–three times!
+In this romantic fantasy that takes place roughly the same time as Crown Duel, Flian is an ordinary princess who would rather be left with her music, but gets abducted not once, not twice–three times!